PV-Lab/bayesim/docs/_build/html/_sources/examples.rst.txt

 ----------------------------
 redoing fit from Joule paper

-some other example (maybe expoplanets? or economics?)
+some other example (maybe exoplanets?)
 -----------------------------------------------------